 How to Apply:

-Review of the documentation will determine the types of academic accommodations that are reasonable and appropriate for the student.
-The ADA Services Offices will provide notification letters for students on campus to retrieve and deliver to their professors.
-Students are encouraged to contact the ADA Services Office prior to the start of the semester to ensure that notification letters will be prepared and ready for the student on the first day of class.
-The student should present the letter to the instructor and request a private meeting to discuss how accommodations will be provided.
-Students are to inform the ADA Coordinator if accommodations are not provided or if they encounter other disability related problems in the class.
+A review of the documentation will determine the types of academic accommodations that are reasonable and appropriate for the student.
+The Office of Student Advocacy and Parent Support will provide notification letters for students on campus to retrieve and deliver to their professors.
+Students are encouraged to contact the Office of Student Advocacy and Parent Support prior to the start of the semester to ensure that notification letters will be prepared and ready for the student on the first day of class.
+Students should present the letter to the instructor and request a private meeting to discuss how accommodations will be provided.
+Students are to inform the ADA Complaince Officer if accommodations are not provided or if they encounter other disability-related problems in the class.